connormckelvey/resume/README.rst

   | :description:`Software Engineer`
   | :organization:`CA Technologies` |---| :location:`Boulder, CO`

-  * Worked with multiple cross-functional teams to build and maintain a Business Intelligence Pipeline
+  * Working with multiple cross-functional teams to build and maintain a Business Intelligence Pipeline
-  * Used technologies like: Kafka, Kuberenetes, Clojure, Typescript, Rails, and Lua
+  * Using technologies like: Kafka, Kuberenetes, Clojure, Typescript, Rails, and Lua
-  * Created serveral command line tools (in Python and Go) used in doc generation and secret decryption
+  * Creating command line tools (in Python and Go) used in doc generation and secret decryption
-  * Mentored and paired junior engineers and gave presentations on Javascript Promises, Bash, and Golang
+  * Giving educational presentations on Promises, Bash, and Golang.
+Mentoring and pairing with junior engineers

 2016 - 2017
   | :description:`Associate Software Engineer`